0xPolygon/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `1`

 **Description:** TxFeeCap is the global transaction fee(price * gaslimit) cap for send-transaction variants.
 The unit is ether.
+0 means no cap.

 **Example setting the default value** (1):
 ```